Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the average days below previous high is 149 days, which is lower, thus better than the value of 179 days from the benchmark.
+• Compared with SPY (178 days) in the period of the last 3 years, the average days below previous high of 149 days is lower, thus better.

 Performance (YTD)